angelozerr/mongo-mapreduce-webbrowser/README.md

 **Mongo MapReduce WebBrowser (MMW)** provides advanced editor (syntax coloring, syntax errors, completions) to write your MapReduce.
 After creating an empty MapReduce :

- * fill your BSON document (data array) with stricted syntax by using The BSON editor
+ * fill your BSON document (data array) with stricted syntax by using The [BSON editor](https://github.com/angelozerr/mongo-mapreduce-webbrowser/wiki/BSON-Editor).
- * fill your Map by using the Map Editor.
+ * fill your Map by using the [Map Editor](https://github.com/angelozerr/mongo-mapreduce-webbrowser/wiki/Map-Editor).
- * fill your Reduce by using the Reduce Editor.
+ * fill your Reduce by using the [Reduce Editor](https://github.com/angelozerr/mongo-mapreduce-webbrowser/wiki/Reduce-Editor).

 And see the result of your MapReduce execution on fly time :